-The first K{c end} value is for harvest at high grain moisture.
+11 The first K{c end} value is for harvest at high grain moisture.
 The second K{c end} value is for harvest after complete field drying of the grain (to about 18% moisture, wet mass basis).
-If harvested fresh for human consumption.
-Use K{c end} for field maize if the sweet maize is allowed to matter and dry in the field.
+12 If harvested fresh for human consumption.
+Use K{c end} for field maize if the sweet maize is allowed to match and the field.